oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-151100.md

 For OpenRewrite to run, Maven dependencies must be resolved.
 If needed, run `mvn clean install` for missing dependencies.

-1. Open a terminal at the root of the project and run the following command for missing dependencies:
+1. Open a terminal at the root of the project and run:

    ```shell
    mvn clean install
    ```

-   Or, you can use other commands as well, such as `mvn dependency:resolve`.
+   Or, you can use other commands, such as `mvn dependency:resolve`.

 2. Run the following Maven command to run OpenRewrite: